Review · Women's Health

 - Better use case

-- Women over 40 who want a gentle, structured introduction to healthier eating and movement habits
+- Women over 40 who want a very gentle, structured introduction to healthier habits and are willing to risk an undisclosed price with the refund as backup

 - Skip if

-- You want to see the full price and a content sample before buying
+- You expect to see a price or a sample before buying — the vendor shows neither

 - Evidence file